 Do you like it?
 PIN IT!

-Please note: This trip was made possible in close collaboration with the Dutchess County Tourism, Delta Air Lines, as well as the tips and help to come from our wonderful readers, followers, new and old friends from all over the world.
-Nevertheless, our photos, our videos, our opinions, and our writings are our own, as always.
+Please note: This trip was made possible in close collaboration with Dutchess County Tourism, Delta Air Lines, as well as the valuable tips and assistance provided by our wonderful readers, followers, and friends from around the world.
+Nevertheless, our photos, videos, opinions, and writings are our own, as always.